statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/execute-state-transitions.md

 ## Shortcutting `validTransition`

-Notice that a state may be supported simply by having a full set of signatures (on from each participant).
+Notice that a state may be supported simply by having a full set of signatures (one from each participant).
 In such a case, there will be no `validTransiiton` check made by the chain.

 State updates can always be made via unanimous consensus.